SPIN STRONG INCLUDES THREE MAIN FORCES

 2. ARM LEVERAGE from extending arms out and/or up intensifies the spin resistance.

-WEIGHT RESISTANCE plays a minor role and creates outward force from the axis of the spinning trainer.
+WEIGHT RESISTANCE plays a role and creates outward force from the axis of the spinning trainer.

 Air resistance intensely resists your forward/circular movement.
 You must constantly pull through it, while also continuously changing direction.
 As you increase speed, resistance increases exponentially.
 For each doubling of air speed, air resistance quadruples.